Lost Money In Tecnoglass Inc.?

 On Thursday, December 9, 2021, Hindenburg Research released a report alleging that Columbia-based glass and aluminum company Tecnoglass has faked a "significant portion of its revenue," and has "consistently had a difficult time collecting revenue."
 The report was released following a months-long investigation into the company's management and financial reporting history, and involved review of decades worth of court records, securities filings, property records, and other documents.
 The report subsequently identified "serious red flags regarding management and numerous undisclosed related party transactions that call the company's reported financial results into question."

-Following the news of the Hindenburg report, Tecnoglass' stock dropped more than 40% in intraday trading on Thursday, December 9, 2021, causing significant harm to investors.
+Following this news, Tecnoglass' stock dropped more than 40% in intraday trading on Thursday, December 9, 2021, causing significant harm to investors.

 What Should Tecnoglass Investors Do?